-Employment Services – Oregon Employment Department provides basic employment and unemployment services as well as vocational rehabilitation.
-Pacific NW Works provides supported work experiences, volunteer work experiences and other services.
-There is a veteran’s employment officer in the Oregon Employment Department specific for veterans.
+Employment Services – The Oregon Employment Department provides basic employment and unemployment services, as well as vocational rehabilitation.
+Northwest Oregon Works provides supported work experiences, volunteer work experiences, and other services.
+There is also a designated veteran’s employment officer in the Oregon Employment Department.
+In addition, the Senior Community Service Employment Program provided through EasterSeals is another resource for job seekers 55 and over.

-Energy/Utility Assistance Programs – CAT provides energy and utility financial assistance through a variety of programs to residents with low income.
+Energy/Utility Assistance Programs – CAT provides financial assistance toward energy and utility costs through a variety of programs.
+Program information is mailed-out to seniors and people with disabilities, and those needing help completing the necessary forms are referred to Senior Care Coordinators for in-home assistance.

-Disability Services and Programs (e.g., Developmental Disabilities, Independent Living Centers) – The APD office provides the only physical disability Services in Columbia County.
-CCMH provides the only intellectual disability program in the county.
-There is no Center for Independent Living in Columbia County.
+Disability Services and Programs (e.g., Developmental Disabilities, Independent Living Centers) – The APD office provides the only physical disability services in Columbia County; CCMH provides the only intellectual disability program in the county.
+There is currently no local Center for Independent Living.

-Community Healthy Aging and Care Transitions Partners (e.g., local public health, healthcare systems, health promotion programs) – Columbia County has no hospital, one clinic in St. Helens and Scappoose, one clinic in Vernonia, and two school based health clinics that are considering expanding to include seniors.
-The CCO process will be developed and administered by Columbia Pacific Coordinated Care Organization (CCO).
+Community Healthy Aging and Care Transitions Partners (e.g., local public health, healthcare systems, health promotion programs) – There is no hospital within Columbia County.
+The closest hospitals are in Portland, OR and Longview, WA.
+There are several clinics, but they have more of an urgent-care focus.
+For chronic conditions or long-term needs, the vast majority of seniors have to leave the county to find appropriate care.
+Clinics in Columbia County include: Sacagawea Health Center in St. Helens; Legacy Urgent Care and Medical Group in St. Helens; Rainier Health Center in Rainier; Community Health Center in Clatskanie; OHSU Clinic in Scappoose; and the Vernonia Health Center in Vernonia.
+A care coordination process will be developed and administered by Columbia Pacific Coordinated Care Organization (CCO).

-Senior Centers – Columbia County has five senior centers located in Clatskanie, Rainier, St Helens and Scappoose and Vernonia.
-Each is a private, independently operating not-for-profit center responsible for their own programming, fiscal management and personnel management.
+Senior Centers – Columbia County has five senior centers located in Clatskanie, Rainier, St. Helens, Scappoose, and Vernonia.
+Each is a private, independently operating not-for-profit responsible for their own programming, fiscal management, and personnel.
+The Scappoose Community and Senior Center does not currently participate in AAA activities.

-Information and Referral/Assistance Programs (non-AAA funded, e.g., United Way, 211, Independent Living Centers) – the Columbia County AAA is part of the METRO ADRC and participating fully in its processes.
-The AAA receives United Way funding for respite care, homelessness assistance, and utility assistance.
+Information and Referral/Assistance Programs– The AAA of Columbia County is part of the METRO ADRC and is participating fully in its processes.
+Additionally, the AAA receives United Way funding for respite care, homelessness assistance, and utility assistance.
+211 is operational within the county.
+CAT also publishes a county-wide resource directory in English and Spanish on a semi-annual basis.

-Education and Counseling Programs (non-AAA funded, e.g., SHIBA, Benefits and Benefits Counseling Projects).
-SHIBA is administered in Columbia County through Washington County.

 Case Management (fee-based or privately funded) – There are no fee- based case management services through CAT.

 Services that target minority, limited English proficiency (LEP) or other persons with unique needs (e.g., Title VI services, or an ethnic health clinic which serves elders).
 There are no programs specific to limited English proficiency in Columbia County.
+CAT has one bilingual-bicultural staff person to provide care coordination for OPI, respite, Meals on Wheels, and other services, for persons of Hispanic/Latino origin.

 Any service which specifically serves persons with Alzheimer’s disease or other dementia, or their caregivers (Family Resource Center, Support Groups) – Avamere Assisted Living has a monthly Alzheimer’s Support Group meeting.
-CAT also has implemented RCI REACH.
+CAT also has implemented the Rosalynn Carter Institute’s Resources for Enhancing Alzheimer’s Caregiver Health (RCI REACH) program.
 The RCI REACH coordinator attends the support group meetings at Avamere and is working to provide more caregiver training and education opportunities in Columbia County.